 A few presentations featured a fresh and interesting perspective in terms of the Space as a Service industry.
-This new approach focused on looking less into space and considering the workplace technology as a means of maximizing profit.
+This new approach focused on looking less into space and considering the workspace technology as a means of maximizing profit.
 This included looking into applications, management platforms, as well as making the infrastructure streamlined to your operation.
 Amit Pau, Managing Director of Ariadne Capital gave an amazing presentation on finding these new opportunities.
-Global Workplace technology isn’t just about connecting the Wi-Fi, it’s about having a system in place to ensure your growth.
+Global Workspace technology isn’t just about connecting the Wi-Fi, it’s about having a system in place to ensure your growth.

 Workspaces Becoming More Inclusive

 With the heels of the Brexit vote, much of the presentations centered around easing uncertainties and finding ways around new challenges.
 One of which was bringing the people of the workspace closer together by focusing on community building and providing new avenues for people to connect and cross cultural bridges.
 New flexible workspaces and serviced offices will need to be optimized to meet this challenge.

 With new changes in the industry, it’s time to revisit what ideas can best bring revenue, productivity, and community.
 There was a great deal of discussion regarding what considerations to make.
 In the wake of these changes, is there a new formula for success?
 Ideas for how to maximize a space based on having an open or closed plan, the amount of conference rooms available, as well as which adaptations to consider toward differing cultures and work styles.
 With an expanding industry coming full-circle, square footage will never be the same.
 Oliver Marlow, Co-Founder of Studio TILT, made a masterful presentation on relationship between space and connectivity and how to maximize collaboration.